gregg-buehring/VSU-ACM-Christmas-Project/README.md

      -Customer's perspective
      -(Debatable) Money class

-2)Gui implementation for the full experience of start to finish of a customer creatinga an account and how the bank manages the registry of the account along with the customer's money
+2) Gui implementation for the full experience of start to finish of a customer creatinga an account and how the bank manages the registry of the account along with the customer's money

 3) (may blend into 2 ) Scenebuilder- which also help cut phase 2 programming time down a bit.
 It is a software to help with designing guis making life easier and simple.